If you have never previously committed a drug offence, you may understandably be concerned about the potential of facing jail time upon conviction.

 Can first time drug offenders have their charges dropped?

-It may be possible for first time drug offenders to have their charges dropped, but this will depend on the type of offence they are being charged with and whether there are any other mitigating circumstances which might weigh in their favour.
+It may be possible for first time drug offenders to have their charges dropped, but this will depend on the type of offence they are being charged with and whether there are any other mitigating circumstances that might weigh in their favour.

 Generally speaking, it will be much more likely for a first-time offender to have their charges dropped for minor possession offences compared to complex supply or production offences.